salieri/tartarus-deep/README.md

 ### 3. Speed

-Decidedly unoptimized -- written for convenience, not for speed.
+Decidedly unoptimized -- written for research purposes, not for speed.